-The Bible Training School came into being in January, 1904, in response to the demand of a number of young people who were desirous of attending some school, and who urged that one be opened.
+The Bible Training School came into being in January, 1994, in response to the demand of a number of young people who were desirous of attending some school, and who urged that one be opened.

-The school held its first session of three months in a commodious home in Bluffton, Ohio, where thirty-two students assembled for the study of the Word of God and of such other branches as were then taught.
+The School held its first session of three months in a commodious home in Bluffton, Ohio, where thirty-two students assembled for the study of the Word of God and of such other branches as were then taught.

-The success of the first session, and the prospect for a marked increase in the number of students made it necessary to look for a permanent home for the school.
-During the following summer and fall a site was purchased and the present building erected in time for the greater part of the second session to be held in it.
+The success of the first session, and the prospect for a marked increase in the number of students made it necessary to look for a permanent home for the School.
+Dur- Rev. J. E. Ramseyer, Pres. ing the following summer and fall a site was purchased and the present building erected in time for the greater part of the second session to be held in it.